abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 It is the commemoration of Ajahn Chah's birthday today.
-One of the constant refrains in his teaching and training is the recollection of the Thai phrase, *mynair*—unsure, uncertain, not a sure thing.
+One of the constant refrains in his teaching and training is the recollection of the Thai phrase, *mynair*---unsure, uncertain, not a sure thing.
 We can develop the ability to hold experience in this space of not sure and uncertainty.
 Often the mind inclines to some sort of story: *It's going to be just like this; this is going to be really wonderful; that is